Published: December 3, 2019 | Last Updated: November 22, 2024

-Diegetic sound (or music) is sound that originates from within the narrative of the film.
+Diegetic sound (or music) originates from within the film’s narrative.

 If a gangster fires a gun, the sound of that gun is diegetic (also if the sound is a sound effect, which is added in post-production).
-The point is that the sound of the gun originates from within the film narrative.
+The point is that the sound of the gun originates from within the film’s story.

 On-Screen Sounds and Off-Screen sounds.